parvizdovudov12-alt/Soulgraph/replit.md

 -   **Media Persistence**: Support for photo/video attachments (up to 10MB) in events, stored as base64 data URLs in the database, with persistent display.
 -   **Clickable Candlesticks**: Clicking a candlestick or event marker opens a popup displaying all associated events for that day, including media previews.
 -   **Chart Tooltip System**: Interactive tooltips displaying event details (text, media, impact values) on crosshair hover.
--   **Daily Balance Visualization**: A circular diagram (`DailyBalance`) in the control panel that aggregates the signed impact of all news events from the last 24 hours across the four life states, showing net balance and individual state contributions.
+-   **Daily Balance Visualization**: A human figure SVG (`HumanBalance`) in the control panel that aggregates the signed impact of all news events from the last 24 hours.
+Body regions (head=Mental, chest=Moral, torso=Physical, legs=Financial) fill with state-specific colors (purple/yellow/cyan/green) where opacity indicates magnitude and red stroke borders mark negative balances.
+Positive values scale to full opacity (1.0), while negative values are dimmer (max 0.6) for clear visual distinction.
 -   **Clear All Events**: Destructive action with confirmation dialog that deletes all user events and resets graph to baseline (0 for all states).
 Includes event count display and cancellation option.

 ## Recent Fixes & Technical Details